 Imaging tests are most useful when the results are combined with the patient’s medical history, physical examination, and neurological tests.
 This combination helps to more accurately find out where the tumor began, and whether or where it has spread.
 The most common imaging tests used for diagnosing meningioma include:

 Computed tomography (CT or CAT) scan .
 A CT scan takes x-rays of the head from many different angles.
 A computer then combines these images into a detailed, cross-sectional view that shows any abnormalities or tumors.
 A CT scan can also be used to measure the tumor’s size.
-Sometimes, a contrast medium (a special dye) is injected into a patient’s vein or given orally (by mouth) to provide better detail.
+Sometimes, a special dye called a contrast medium is injected into a patient’s vein before the scan to provide better detail on the image.
 A CT scan is best for finding changes in the skull that can be caused by meningioma, such as hardening of the area near the tumor, which can mean that the tumor has been there for a long time.

 Magnetic resonance imaging (MRI) .
 An MRI uses magnetic fields, not x-rays, to produce detailed images of the body.
-A contrast medium may be injected into a patient’s vein or given orally to create a clearer picture.
+A special dye called a contrast medium is injected into a patient’s vein before the scan to create a clearer picture.
 MRIs may create more detailed pictures than CT scans and often show changes in the brain caused by the tumor, such as swelling or areas where the tumor has spread.
-MRI is the preferred method of diagnosing meningioma.
+MRI is the preferred way to diagnose meningioma.

 X-ray.
 An x-ray is a way to create a picture of the structures inside of the body using a small amount of radiation.
 An x-ray of the head can sometimes help doctors determine the presence and location of meningioma, but is not sufficient to diagnose the type of tumor.